kaushalkrgupta02/Bharat-Intern-Data-Science/README.md

 ---

-*Note: The 'tesla_stock_data.csv' file in the TASK 1 folder contains the historical stock data for Amazon and is required to successfully run the stock price prediction project.*
+*Note: The 'tesla_stock_data.csv' file in the TASK 1 folder contains the historical stock data for Tesla and is required to successfully run the stock price prediction project.*